AMD Radeon RX 6700 XT review — A beast for high-framerate 1440p gaming

-AMD is in the fight for computer graphics, and the Radeon RX 6700 XT is more proof of that.
+AMD is in the fight for computer graphics, and the Radeon RX 6700 XT is more proof of this.
 But the GPU is perhaps even better as evidence that supply and demand for video cards is so out of balance that pricing is almost meaningless.

 The company’s latest GPU is launching March 18 for $479.
 That puts it between two of Nvidia’s best new video cards in the $499 GeForce RTX 3070 and the $399 RTX 3060 Ti.
 The good news for AMD is that 6700 XT is well positioned between those Nvidia options when considering the price.
 And if you have a recent Ryzen system, Smart Access Memory gets you even better performance.